-When you’re starting a bootstrapped SaaS business, you first have to find a painful problem to solve.
-You then have to find an audience for your product.
+When you’re starting a bootstrapped SaaS business, you have to find a painful problem to solve.
+For that, you have to find an audience first.
 But how do you figure out if the audience is big enough to support your business today and five years from now?

 There are three different approaches to determining this elusive number.
 Different methods will be needed depending on the kind of customers you want to serve.
 B2B, B2BC1, and B2C markets each need different tools to figure out those numbers.
 You can find detailed step-by-step guides below, based on my own experience in startups working in all three fields.

 No matter what kind of service you offer, you will never find exact numbers about the size of your audience.
 Most of the time, audience size is a moving target.
 Industries contract and expand, sometimes extremely fast, and any number is outdated within weeks.
 Even if anyone knew the exact figures, there would be little value in making them public.
 You would invite more competition of it looked juicy.
 If there is any number at all, treat it like a ballpark figure.

 To get to any significant audience size number, you will have to do a lot of research and collect a lot of information.
 You won’t do this work in a day.
 It might take weeks and often months to sift through the data.
 Often, a subject matter expert will drop a number in a side remark of some obscure industry podcast.
 The more time you spend looking into many different places, the more precise your outcome will be.

 If you have an enterprise-focused business, it is more likely that you will find public information you can trust.
 Consumer-focussed companies have a harder time there, as information will be abundant but very hard to validate.

 Even for enterprise markets, the numbers out there are likely to be skewed or inflated.
 It depends on the institution that releases them.
 Enterprise companies often are required to publish their financial records and reports, which include market sizes directly or at least allow you to infer them in combination with market share ratios.